A-infinity functors for Lagrangian correspondences: Algebraic and geometric composition

 If $k = 0$ we take $\Gamma_0$ to be the smallest subtree containing all the quilted components. \end{definition}

 We suppose that the moduli spaces $\M_v$ have been constructed inductively; the actual construction of $\M_v$ is carried out in Section \ref{inductive}.

-\begin{definition} Let $\Gamma$ be a combinatorial type of free biquilted disk.
+\begin{definition} Let $\Gamma$ be a combinatorial type of free biquilted disk with unquilted root component.
 We think of $[0,\infty]$ as a smooth manifold with boundary, via identification with a finite closed interval.
 Any element of $\tau \in \R$ defines an automorphism of $[0,\infty]$ fixing $0$ and $\infty$, given by $x \mapsto x {\exp(\tau)}$. \begin{enumerate} \item {\rm (Delay functions)} A {\em delay function} for $\Gamma$ is a collection of smooth functions depending on $r \in \ol{\RR}^{\pre}_\Gamma$ (see Definition \eqref{pre})

 \item {\rm (Delayed evaluation map)} Letting $\rho_i := \rho(r_{v_i})$ where $\rho$ is the map of \eqref{rhomap} taking the ratio of radii of circles, the {\em delayed evaluation map} is

 That is, the evaluation map is shifted by the sum of delays along each path $\gamma_i$ from the root vertex $v_0$ to the vertex $v_i$ corresponding to a biquilted or outer quilted disk component. \item {\rm (Regular delay functions)} Call $\tau_\Gamma$ {\em regular} if the delayed evaluation map $\rho_{\tau_\Gamma}$ is transverse to the diagonal $\triangle \subset (0,\infty)^k \subset [0,\infty]^k$: \item {\rm (Delayed fiber product)} Given a regular delay function $\tau_\Gamma$, we define